Agontuk: Production

-The shooting of this film was completed two years ago (2022).
+The shooting of this film was completed in 2022.
 The release of the film was delayed due to non-completion of post-production.
 On Monday (June 10, 2024), Agontuk received an uncut censor.

 Release

 The film was planned to release on Valentine's Day of 2024.
 But this film was not released again because the film Dard was released.
 This film is also included in the Eid al-Adha release procession.
 Directed by Suman Dhar, Agontuk has officially announced its release on Eid-ul-Adha of 2024.

-On 17 June 2024, the movie was released in 5 theaters on Holiday Eid al-Adha, clashing with Raihan Rafi's Toofan, Rashid Palash's Moyurakkhi, Mostafizur Rahman Manik's Dark World and Mohammad Iqbal's Revenge.
+On 17 June 2024, the movie was released in 5 theatres on Holiday Eid al-Adha, clashing with Raihan Rafi's Toofan, Rashid Palash's Moyurakkhi, Mostafizur Rahman Manik's Dark World and Mohammad Iqbal's Revenge.